 - Don’t assume that medications are a safer option than illegal drugs.
 Medications can be dangerous, even life threatening, if used incorrectly.

 - Remember that illegal drugs are not manufactured to a precise formula like medicines.
 An illegal drug may be much stronger than you expect.
 It may not actually be the drug you think it is, but may contain something else.

 - Be aware that mixing alcohol and drugs can put you in extreme danger of overdose.
 The depressant effects of alcohol can mask the effects of stimulant drugs like speed.

 - Never use alone and don’t share needles.

-- Remember that if you call the ambulance, the paramedics will only get the police involved if someone feels threatened, or if there has been a death.
+- If you think someone has overdosed, call triple zero (000) for an ambulance.
+The paramedics will only get the police involved if they feel threatened, or if someone has died.

 Safe partying at home